-An introduction to the historical and sociocultural experiences of racial and ethnic groups and their roles in shaping society and culture in the United States, from pre-contact to the present.
-Focus will be on migration, colonization, racialization, discrimination, assimilation, social stratification, liberation movements, and the intersection of racial, ethnic, gender, sexual identities as they relate to African Americans, Asian Americans, Latinas/ os/x, Native Americans, and Middle Eastern Americans.
+An introduction to the social, cultural, and historical experiences of racial and ethnic groups and their roles in shaping the United States.
+Focus will be on migration, colonization, racialization, discrimination, assimilation, social stratification, resistance and agency, liberation movements, and the intersection of racial, ethnic, gender, and sexual identities as they relate to African Americans, Asian Americans, Latinas/os/x, and Native Americans.
 Also listed as HIST 107.
 Not open to students with credit in HIST 107.

-111 CULTURE, ART & IDEAS OF THE UNITED STATES 3 UNITS
+111 CULTURE, ART & IDEAS OF 3 UNITS THE UNITED STATES

 Humanities of the United States explored through film and television, music, dance, graphic novels, writing, photography, handicrafts (i.e. weaving, pottery, quilting, etc.), architecture, food, philosophy, and social institutions.
-Focus will be on the experiences and contributions of African Americans, Asian Americans, Latinas/os/x, Native Americans, and Middle Eastern Americans, with an emphasis on discrimination, social stratification, intersectionality, resistance, and liberation movements.
+Focus will be on the experiences and contributions of African Americans, Asian Americans, Latinas/ os/x, Native Americans, and Middle Eastern Americans, with an emphasis on discrimination. social stratification, intersectionality, resistance, and liberation movements.
 Also listed as HUM 111.
 Not open to students with credit in HUM 111.
-AA/AS GE.
-CSU, CSU GE
+AA/AS GE, CSU, CSU GE, IGETC, UC

-114 INTRODUCTION TO RACE & ETHNICITY
+114 INTRODUCTION TO RACE & ETHNICITY 3 UNITS

 An introduction to the sociological analysis of ethnicity, race, and immigration in the United States.
-Topics include the history of racialized and minoritized groups in the United States, patterns of interaction between racial and ethnic groups, colonialism, immigration, identity formation, prejudice, discrimination, ethnocentrism, racism, institutional racism, social movements for civil rights, liberation and decolonization, and the intersection of race and ethnicity with other forms of difference.
+Topics include the history of racialized and minoritized groups in the United States, patterns of interaction between racial and ethnic groups. colonialism, immigration, identity formation, prejudice, discrimination, ethnocentrism, racism, institutional racism, social movements for civil rights, liberation and decolonization, and the intersection of race and ethnicity with other forms of difference.
 Also listed as SOC 114.
 Not open to students with credit in SOC 114.